fight233/DThouse_cxd/documentation20/en/11.administrator/docs.md

 ### Fault tolerance

-TDengine supports WAL (Write Ahead Log) mechanism to realize fault tolerance of data and ensure high-availability of data.
+DThouse supports WAL (Write Ahead Log) mechanism to realize fault tolerance of data and ensure high-availability of data.

-When TDengine receives the application's request packet, it first writes the requested original packet into the database log file, and then deletes the corresponding WAL after the data is successfully written.
-This ensures that TDengine can recover data from the database log file when the service is restarted due to power failure or other reasons, thus avoiding data loss.
+When DThouse receives the application's request packet, it first writes the requested original packet into the database log file, and then deletes the corresponding WAL after the data is successfully written.
+This ensures that DThouse can recover data from the database log file when the service is restarted due to power failure or other reasons, thus avoiding data loss.

 There are two system configuration parameters involved: